TechnoZombie/CurrencyConverter/README.md

 2. Select the input currency from the dropdown list.
 3. Select the output currency from the dropdown list.
 4. Click the "Convert" button to calculate and display the converted amount.
+5. To swap the "to" and "from" currencies, click on "Reverse" button.
-5. To reset the converter, click the "Reset" button.
+6. To reset the amount to convert and the result, click the "Reset Amount" button.
+7. To reset all fields, including History, click on "Reset All".

 **Code Structure**